temporalio/edu-102-java-code/exercises/debug-activity/README.md

 5. Compile your changes with `mvn clean compile`
 6. Submit this pizza order by starting the Workflow:
    `mvn exec:java -Dexec.mainClass="pizzaworkflow.Starter"`
+   1. If you're using the GitPod Environment, you can run `ex3st`

 Although the Workflow _should_ complete within a few seconds, you will probably find that it never does, so open the Web UI and look at the